 KPIs vs. Metrics: Are They the Same?

+KPIs and metrics are two different things.
 KPIs are values you can measure that indicates how effective you are actualizing your business goals.
 Metrics on the other hand track the status of a particular business process.

 KPIs track if you achieve business targets while metrics track the process.

 In this article, you will be able to answer these questions: